DevNugget/DevNugget/README.md

 - 💎 I’m currently working on ...
   - Learning the ins and outs of C++.
+  - Learning to automate and make tools using Python.

 - 🧸 About me ...
   - 🍔 A school student, a game developer, an artist aged 16.